Finding a pet sitter isn’t all the easy, especially if you live in rural America.this week,

 The first week is March, is Professional Pet Sitters Week, and what better time to address the issues you might want to think about when hiring a pet sitter, or becoming one.

 And when kitty needs meds once or twice a day, there’s no choice.
-Someone has to come into the home and give the feline the necessary medication.
+Someone has to come into the home and give the feline the necessary medication or there is also the option of looking for cat boarding facilities.
 As most cat owners know, this isn’t the easiest task on earth.
 As a matter of fact, with some felines, restraint in a burrito wrap is the only safe way to administer the meds.

 That being said, your siblings, parents, kids or neighbors might not want to take on what can become a daunting task.